walkasjesus/walkasjesus_server/README.md

-# server_configuration
+# jesus_commandments_server

-This project will install &amp; configure all the server components which are required to serve the [Jesus Commandments App](https://github.com/jesuscommandments/jesus_commandments_app)
+This repository contains IT Automation tools for (Ansible)[https://docs.ansible.com/ansible/latest/index.html] to install & configure all the server components which are required to serve the (Jesus Commandments Framework) (https://github.com/jesuscommandments/jesus_commandments_framework)

+## jesus_commandments_resources
+Repository for the [Jesus Commandments Framework](https://github.com/jesuscommandments/jesus_commandments_framework) where all the resources (movies, songs, blogs, sermons, testimonies, etc) in all languages are stored in a CSV.
+This CSV can be imported/exported with the [Jesus Commandments Framework](https://github.com/jesuscommandments/jesus_commandments_framework) and the (Jesus Commandments Server) (https://github.com/jesuscommandments/jesus_commandments_server)

+## jesus_commandments_framework
+This repository is the heart of the application which will show all the different components of the Jesus Commandments Application in a fancy Python Framework (Django)[https://www.djangoproject.com/]

+## jesus_commandments_biblereferences
+Repository for the Jesus Commandments Framework where all the commandments with all their related Bible References are stored in a CSV.
+This CSV can be imported/exported with the [Jesus Commandments Framework](https://github.com/jesuscommandments/jesus_commandments_framework) and the (Jesus Commandments Server) (https://github.com/jesuscommandments/jesus_commandments_server)

-## Requirements
+# Requirements

 Thise Ansible role is made for the following setup: